 Why You Should Try This Mediterranean Vegetarian Stuffed Avocados Recipe

 If you love avocados, try this delicious Mediterranean Vegetarian Stuffed Avocados Recipe.
 This delicious recipe is made with avocados that have been halved lengthwise and the pit removed.
-The filling is then spooned into each avocado.
+Then the filling is spooned into each avocado.
 Serve with a topping of cheese and, you can also serve the stuffed avocados alongside a bed of dressed greens.

 This recipe is suitable for vegetarians, vegans (sub out the feta for vegan feta), and low-carb dieters.
 It’s easy to make, healthy, and flavorful.
 It only takes 10 minutes to prepare and can be served right away.
 Adding your favorite toppings to the stuffed avocados is a great way to customize the dish and make it more delicious.